-PSY-540B Analyzing Qualitative & Quantitative Evidence, 4 semester credits

-The second course in the Media Psychology research sequence.
-The course builds on the understandings and skills developed in PSY-540A.
-This includes a deeper exploration of methodological approaches as well as quantitative and qualitative analytic techniques.
+PSY-540B Analyzing Qualitative & Quantitative Evidence, 4 semester credits approaches as well as quantitative and qualitative analytic techniques.
 A distinction between knowledge claims about local situations and about properties of populations in relation to media psychology allows a focus on the production of local knowledge claims by different kinds of qualitative analyses and the production of general knowledge by different kinds of quantitative analyses.
 A research project is developed.